Acclaimed author Christie Watson, Patron of the RCN Foundation

 A Fellow of the Chartered Institute of Financial Services and a chartered accountant, Anthony is also an alumnus of University of Lagos, City University London and holds an MBA from Duke University.

-Catherine Deakin is Deputy CEO at Changing Faces.
-With over 15 years’ experience in the charity sector, Catherine is an ambitious, thoughtful and collaborative leader who is achieving transformational growth to deliver the mission for Changing Faces.
-She has an excellent track record of securing high-profile partnerships with charitable trusts and businesses, including a Poundland partnership worth over three million pounds.
+With over 15 years’ experience in the charity sector, Catherine is a leader with an excellent track record of securing high-profile partnerships with charitable trusts and businesses, including a Poundland partnership worth over £3m.
 Prior to her move into fundraising, Catherine supported charities to campaign for better health and social care.
 In 2014, she was honoured with a fellowship of the Royal Society of Arts for services to young people and health care.

 Greg is the Executive Nurse Director of Cwm Taf Morgannwg University Health Board.
 Prior to this he was the Chief Nurse at the University Hospital Plymouth NHS Trust.
-Educated to Master’s level, holding an academic nursing, teaching and medical law qualification, Greg has a wealth of clinical, managerial and educational experience both in the UK and New Zealand.
+With qualifications in academic nursing, teaching and medical law, Greg has a wealth of clinical, managerial and educational experience both in the UK and New Zealand.
 He holds two visiting professorial roles at the University of South Wales and the University of Plymouth.